Entitlements via the UI

 Synchronising Entitlement Tokens replaces all the tokens currently associated with a repository with those from another repository.
 This will invalidate any current tokens in use by existing users/clients.

-You will then be presented with the Sync Tokens form, that requires you to confirm the current repository slug/identifier (to prevent the accidental synchronisation of tokens) and chose the source repository from a drop-down list:
+You will then be presented with the Sync Tokens form, which requires you to confirm the current repository slug/identifier (to prevent the accidental synchronisation of tokens) and also choose the source repository from a drop-down list:

-When you have confirmed the current repository slug/identifier and selected the source repository for the tokens you wish to synchronise, click the orange "Confirm Sync" button to synchronise the tokens.
+When you have confirmed the current repository slug/identifier and selected the source repository for the tokens you wish to synchronise, click "Sync Tokens" to synchronise the tokens.

 Deleting Entitlement Tokens